The Wounded Cuirassier

 The Wounded Cuirassier (French: Le Cuirassier blessé quittant le feu) is an oil painting of a single anonymous soldier descending a slope with his nervous horse by the French Romantic painter and lithographer Théodore Géricault (1791–1824).
-In this 1814 Salon entry, Géricault decided to turn away from scenes of heroism in favor of a subject that is on the losing side of the battle.
+In this Salon of 1814 entry, Géricault decided to turn away from scenes of heroism in favor of a subject that is on the losing side of the battle.
 On display in the aftermath of France's disastrous military campaign in Russia, this life-size painting captured the feeling of a nation in defeat.
 There are no visible wounds on the figure, and the title has sometimes been interpreted to refer to soldier's injured pride.
 The painting stood in stark contrast with Géricault's Charging Chasseur, as it didn't focus on glory or the spectacle of battle.
 Only his Signboard of a Hoofsmith, which is currently in a private collection, bears any resemblance in form or function to this painting.

 The final salon version of The Wounded Cuirassier is at the Musée du Louvre and the smaller, study version, is located at the Brooklyn Museum.

-Artist and Setting
+Artist and setting

-Théodore Géricault was born in Rouen, France in 1791 and studied art in the classroom from a young age.
-He went on to study in Paris where he created his first major work, The Charging Chasseur, for the Paris Salon of 1812.
+Géricault studied in Paris where he created his first major work, The Charging Chasseur, for the Paris Salon of 1812.
 His next major Salon submission was The Wounded Cuirassier in 1814.

 In the months before the exhibition, Paris fell to the sixth coalition and Napoleon was defeated and exiled from France.
 After The Wounded Cuirassier received a negative response from critics, Géricault entered a long period of artistic study, and in 1816 he left France to find inspiration in Rome.